Apply Now

 Informed Consent in Research

 Informed consent is a key founding principle of research ethics.
-It is based on the Belmont Reports, which dictate that a person has the right to decide for themselves what they do with their own body.
-This ties into autonomy and the idea that researchers need to have respect for people’s individual decisions.
+It is based on the Belmont Report, which dictates that a person has the right to decide for themselves what they do with their own body.
+Even research participants have autonomy and researchers need to have respect for people’s individual decisions.

-Within medical research, the main goal is different from the goals of clinical care.
-Clinical care providers are working to get you, as an individual, better.
+Informed consent in medical research is important because when it comes to medical research, the main goal is different from the goals of clinical care.
+Clinical care providers are working to get individuals/patients better.
 In medical research, the goal is to produce general knowledge (that might not even benefit the subject of the study).
+Understanding this difference is a core component of informed consent in clinical research.

-It is important to note that if two regulations have conflicting views on a certain topic, the clinical trial must follow the regulation that provides greater protection for the participant.
+It is important to note that if two regulations have conflicting views on a certain aspect of research and consent, the clinical trial must follow the regulation that provides greater protection for the participant.

 The Relationship Between Clinical Trials, The Protocol and Informed Consent

-Trials are used to answer questions related to new devices, therapeutics, techniques, or drugs.
-Protocols are developed to give an overview on what you are going to be doing throughout the study, in order to answer your main research questions.
-Protocols can be very technical; there is a device section, a statistical analysis section, and more.
-The protocol as a whole is not designed for the everyday reader.
+In some cases, protocols can be very technical; there is a device section, a statistical analysis section, and more.
+However, the protocol as a whole is not designed for the everyday reader.
 It's usually designed for members of the clinical team and for regulatory bodies.

-A clinical trial is designed to study a new medical product in humans specifically.
-Informed consent is essentially explaining the role of a subject participating in a trial.
-In order to make an informed decision to participate, subjects need to be informed about what will be done, the protocol, risks, discomforts, and finally that participation is voluntary.
+Informed consent, on the other hand, should be designed for an everyday reader.
+It is essentially explaining the role a subject will play when participating in a trial.
+In order to make an informed decision to participate, subjects need to be informed about what will be done, the protocol, risks, discomforts, and finally, that participation is voluntary.
+This is done through an informed consent form (ICF).

 doctor handshake with a patient at doctors bright modern office in hospital

-You might also want to survey the general population in the area you plan to complete your study for their comprehension level.
-This might be provided by the doctors office or the hospital you complete the study at.
-Knowing their comprehension level is important to ensure everyone in the sample population can read and comprehend the document correctly.
+You might also want to survey the general population in the area where you plan to complete your study for their comprehension level.
+According to the Center for Plain Language, the average American reads at a 7th to 8th grade reading level.
+While the doctor's office or the hospital where you complete the study may have additional information regarding regional demographics, going into the writing understanding that keeping language simple and straightforward is essential to . ensuring everyone in the sample population can read and comprehend the informed consent document correctly.

 In short, writing a consent document in a research study boils down to 3 major elements: